ItsKris1/tic-tac-toe/README.md

 ## Todo
-- Give life to the project(adding a color scheme to it and trying a different font)
+- Change hover states for buttons and tiles

 ## Ideas
 - Add the option to choose player names and their game buttons